Ayash-Bera/Space-Invaders/README.md

 ## Usage <a name = "usage"></a>

-this is a simple game with spaceships and aliens
+this is a simple game with spaceships and aliens.
+You might have to edit the file directories to run the program.